-In addition, we issued warrants together with the issuances of our Convertible Preferred Stock (the "Common Stock Warrants").
-As of December 31, 2021, the outstanding Common Stock Warrants represented the right to acquire in the aggregate a number of shares of our common stock equal to approximately 86 basis points (0.86%) of all outstanding shares of Company common stock, measured on a fully diluted basis, on the applicable exercise date with a strike price of \$0.01 per share.
+We issued warrants together with the issuances of our Convertible Preferred Stock (the "Common Stock Warrants").
+As of December 31, 2022, the outstanding Common Stock Warrants represented the right to acquire in the aggregate a number of shares of our common stock equal to approximately 71 basis points (0.71%) of all outstanding shares of Company common stock, measured on a fully diluted basis, on the applicable exercise date with a strike price of \$0.01 per share.